vibbits/nextflow-jnj/presentation/slidedeck.md

 -->

 ---
-## Moving towards DSL2
+## 3.2 Moving towards DSL2
 - Make the pipelines more modular
 - Simplify the writing of complex data analysis pipelines

 ---

-**Overview of the changes**:
+**Overview of the changes (DSL2 vs DSL1)**:
 - `nextflow.enable.dsl=2`

+- In DSL2:
-- In DSL1: Channel can only be used once; in DSL2: Channel can be used indefinitely.
+  - Channel can be used indefinitely (vs only once in DSL1)
-- In DSL2: Process can (still) only be used once
+  - Process can (still) only be used once
-- Introduction of `workflow`
   - DSL2 separates the definition of a process from its invocation
-- Within processes there are no more references to channels (i.e. `from` and `into`)
+  - Within processes no more references to channels (i.e. `from` and `into`)
+- Introduction of `workflow` & modules

 <!--
 Here is a list of the major changes:
 - Following the shebang line, the nf-script wil start with the following line: `nextflow.enable.dsl=2` (not to be mistaken with *preview*).